On the representation of measures over bounded lattices: Introduction

 The definition of measure dates back to the early twentieth century in the work of Hausdorff and Carath\'eodory.
-One of the first authors who extended the notion of measure to lattices is Smiley \cite{MR0001445}.
-The theory has grown a lot since then and the influence of quantum mechanics inspired many developments in the non-Boolean setting.
-Nowadays, there are many authors who studied and deduced definitions and constructions from probability theory.
+One of the first authors who extended the notion of measure to lattices is M. F. Smiley \cite{MR0001445}.
+The theory has substantially grown since then, and the influence of quantum mechanics inspired many developments in the non-Boolean setting \cite{MR0274355}.
 Particular efforts were dedicated to find results about existence of measures over orthomodular lattices (see \cite{MR0689178,MR0130703,MR2015280,MR0274355}).
-While the different approaches used to study measures over lattices do not rely on algebraic geometry or category theory, it is important to remark that the techniques presented in \cite{MR2595208,MR2351269} are similar to the ones used in this article.

-We mention here two salient results that characterize measure spaces.
+It is also worth to mention here two salient results that characterize measure spaces.
 The first one is Radon-Nikodym's theorem in measurable spaces \cite[\S 9]{MR0466463}.
 The second one is Gleason's theorem in the lattice of projectors on a separable Hilbert space and its generalizations (see \cite{MR0096113, MR2015280} and also \cite{bloch1946nuclear} for a representation in dimension two).